 § 185-5.1.
 Exempt changes of use.
-[Added 9-17-1997] [Amended 1-18-2012] [Amended 1-6-2016]
+[Added 9-17-1997] [Amended 1-18-2012] [Amended 1-6-2016,] [Amended 06-15-22]

-- A. A change of use which does not expand the floor area of a building by more than 200 square feet or involve construction on the site of a building with a floor area greater than 200 square feet is exempt from site plan review, provided that: [Amended 10-2-2002] - (1) No adverse impacts beyond site boundaries will occur, due to: - (a) Increased traffic. - (b) Groundwater and drainage. - (c) Sanitary and solid waste disposal. - (d) Lighting/glare. - (e) Noise. - (f) Fumes, odors or air pollutants. - (2) Municipal services, facilities and utilities will not be overburdened or adversely impacted. - B. In order to achieve exempt status, the owner of a property (or his/her agent) must apply in writing to the Planning Board for an exemption from Site Plan Review on forms to be provided by the Board.
-The application shall fully describe the proposed change of use and shall address the requirements set forth in Subsection A above. - C. No request for exempt status shall be approved or disapproved by the Planning Board without affording a meeting with the Planning Board to review and determine whether to waive or require Site Plan review.
+- A. A change of use which does not expand the floor area of a building by more than 200 square feet or involve construction on the site of a building with a floor area greater than 200 square feet is exempt from Site Plan Review, provided that: [Amended 10-2-2002]

+- (1) No adverse impacts beyond site boundaries will occur, due to:

+- (a) Increased traffic.

+- (b) Groundwater and drainage.

+- (c) Sanitary and solid waste disposal.

+- (d) Lighting/glare.

+- (e) Noise.

+- (f) Fumes, odors or air pollutants.

+- (2) Municipal services, facilities and utilities will not be overburdened or adversely impacted.

+- B. In order to achieve exempt status, the owner of a property (or his/her agent) must apply to the Planning Board for an exemption from Site Plan Review on forms to be provided by the Board.
+The application shall fully describe the proposed change of use and shall address the requirements set forth in Subsection A above.

+- C. No request for exempt status shall be approved or disapproved by the Planning Board without affording a Public Hearing with the Planning Board to review and determine whether to waive or require Site Plan Review.
 Changes of Use are defined in Article II General Provisions section 229-6 Definitions CHANGE OF USE.
 This applies to changes or expansion of any Commercial use or Dwelling.
+At this meeting, the Planning Board will decide whether to waive or require Site Plan Review.
-At this meeting, the Planning Board will decide whether to waive or require Site Plan Review. - D. The Planning Board may exempt a change of use from site plan review if it determines that the criteria of Subsection A above are met.
-If any of the criteria are not met or if the Board is unable to determine whether any of the criteria are met, a site plan review application shall be required. - (1) After the review of the application, the Planning Board shall determine whether or not a site plan review is required.

-- (2) If the Planning Board decides that a site plan review is required, the applicant shall submit a site plan review application in accordance with § 185-5. - (3) In appropriate circumstances, the Planning Board may require an abbreviated site plan submitted by requiring only some of the information required by § 185-5. - E. A property owner (or his/her agent) may bypass the review procedure outlined in Subsection B above and submit a site plan application to the Board for review and approval.
+- D. The Planning Board may exempt a change of use from Site Plan Review if it determines that the criteria of Subsection A above are met.
+If any of the criteria are not met or if the Board is unable to determine whether any of the criteria are met, a Site Plan Review application shall be required. - (1) After the review of the application, the Planning Board shall determine whether or not a Site Plan Review is required. - (2) If the Planning Board decides that a Site Plan Review is required, the applicant shall submit a Site Plan Review application in accordance with § 185-5. - (3) In appropriate circumstances, the Planning Board may require an abbreviated site plan submitted by requiring only some of the information required by § 185-5. - E. A property owner (or his/her agent) may bypass the review procedure outlined in Subsection B above and submit a site plan application to the Board for review and approval.

 § 185-5.2.
 Design and landscaping standards.
-[Added 3-6-2002; amended 10-2-2002, 5-19-2010 and 1-18-2012]
+[Added 3-6-2002; amended 10-2-2002, 5-19-2010 and 1-18-2012] [Amended 06-15-22]